gnulnx/anouman/README.md

 **Step 2:** Final provisioning

-If you are using mysql or [Postgres](http://www.postgresql.org/download/linux/ubuntu/) you will need to install them now.
+If you are using MySQL or Postgres you will need to install them now.
 For mysql

     sudo apt-get install mysql-server

-You will then need to login to the mysql server and create the appropriate database for your django project
+You will then need to login to the mysql server and create the appropriate database for your django project.

-If you are using Postgres you will need to follow a similar protocal to setup your Postgres database
+If you are using [Postgres](http://www.postgresql.org/download/linux/ubuntu/) you will need to follow a similar protocal to setup your Postgres database.

 Assuming this worked then you are ready to walk through the anouman tutorial and deploy your django project on a fresh virtual machine.